|

 Other surveys show that there has been no real growth in church membership in recent years; increase in some denominations is simply offset by decrease in others.

-The implication was that if anyone could not see that Paul held the Truth, lived it and preached it...then he assumed they were lost because a saved person would be spiritual enough to recognize the Truth.
+The implication was that if anyone could not see that Paul held the Truth, lived it, and preached it...then he assumed they were lost because a saved person would be spiritual enough to recognize the Truth.

 2. Satan's has blinded them that the wonderful and glorious Gospel, which is Christ Jesus should not be received by them.

-The comparison is that God who commanded the light to shine in the first day of Creation, has also shined in the hearts of those that believe God's word and receive the truth of who He truly is and who put their faith in Him alone for their salvation.
+The comparison is that God who commanded the light to shine in the first day of Creation, has also shined in the hearts of those that believe God's word, and receive the truth of who He truly is and who put their faith in Him alone for their salvation.

 It was the will of God that man overcome sin within men's heart.
 He wants us to receive the truth, God's truth and believe and obey it.
 That means we must reject the darkness of sin and false doctrine and beliefs.

-2. God desires that all men everywhere come to a saving knowledge of the Lord Jesus Christ.
 The implication is that the purpose for his ministry was that others may be saved.
 That the Lord would enlighten the hearts of others as well.

 C. This is the treasure - he had received and experienced this treasure..the wonderful Good News that man can have his sin forgiven.
 He was then to share that Good News with others.